Blogs

 Why human-in-the-loop wins here

-The best part of the BeyondSoft example was not the automation.
+The best part of the Beyondsoft example was not the automation.
 It was the restraint.

 The manager still reviewed the outline.
 The manager still refined the points.
 The manager still approved the action summary before it became a ticket.
 That matters because enterprise speed without enterprise judgment is just expensive chaos.